Towards a bright future for parks

 - are resilient to economic, social and political change i.e. stand the test of time

-These principles have acted as a checklist and informed the solution for future parks management that we present in this toolkit, a Parks Trust model.
-Throughout, we refer back to these principles and how this model will help to meet them.
+These principles have acted as a checklist and informed the recommendations for parks transformation presented in this toolkit.
+Throughout, we refer back to these principles and how the Parks Trust model in particular can help to meet them.